 You can find Human Trafficking victims in all 50 states.
 They are men, women, and children from a variety of backgrounds.
 They could be rich, poor, black, white, Asian, Hispanic, or anything in-between.
 Some are behind locked doors, and others are in plain sight.
 While trafficking spans all demographics, traffickers target victims that are vulnerable.
 They look for loneliness, isolation, unhappiness, or desperation.
 They manipulate anything that gives them access to victims.

 A common perception of a human trafficking victim is someone who is kidnapped and taken away.
 While there are some cases like that, it is important to be aware that this is not the norm.
-A victim may very well be still living in their own home, attending school, and participating in various activities around the community.
-It can be hard for some victims to identify as a victim because of their relationship with the trafficker.
-Often victims are held hostage psychologically, not constrained physically as some may think.
+Often victims are held hostage psychologically, not physically as some may think.
+A victim may be still living in their own home or attending school.
+They may view their trafficker as a boyfriend, girlfriend, or protector.
+Because of these relationships, some victims may not identify themselves as trafficked.
+But forcing or persuading someone into sex or labor is never alright.